abdulbaquee/To-Do-List-Web-App/README.md

 Reset form after storing data

 ##### Task 10
 Change add new task button's value "Add Todo" to "Update Todo" value.
-Add switching button for revert back to "add Todo" feature.
+Add a switching button to revert back to the "add Todo" feature.